Estimated Project Schedule:

-New Belgium will be hiring about 50 jobs in the first year.
-We'll start in mid 2015 and continue as we ramp up through end of 2015.
-We will put the jobs out through the community channels we are developing with neighborhood and business associations and our website.
-We'll likely hire up to about 140 jobs at full build out between the tasting room, brew house and distribution center.
+We will be hiring about 50 jobs in 2015.
+Hiring is happening now and continuing as we ramp up through end of 2015.
+We'll likely hire up to about 140 jobs at full build out between the tasting room, brewery and distribution center.
 We'll be working with AB-Tech to develop training programs for some of these positions.

 Please review guidelines and submit an application for any sponsorship + event requests.